ramon-astudillo/vimbox/README.md

 If you want to update to the latest version

+    cd vimbox
+    git pull origin master
-    sudo pip install vimbox/ --upgrade
+    sudo pip install . --upgrade

 For development, you can work on a virtual environment

 # Install Details

-The vimbox installer will do two changes in your system.
+The `vimbox setup` will do two changes in your system.
 It will create a `.vimbox` folder on your personal area.
 It will also add the following line to your `.bashrc` to load the cache of remote folders

     complete -W "$(vimbox complete)" 'vimbox'

-*NOTE:* If you use a virtualenv this changes will be performed inside of the virtual environment.
-Deleting the virtualenv will undo this changes.
+**NOTE:** If you use a `virtualenv` this changes will be performed inside of the virtual environment.
+Deleting the `virtualenv` will undo this changes.
 See next section for details.

 # Develop

 To develop the easiest is to use a virtual environment.
-Vimbox will detect this and store ist `.vimbox` config folder in the same folder where the install is carried out.
+Vimbox will detect this and store the `.vimbox` config folder in the same folder where the install is carried out.
 As an example

     virtualenv venv